bytecodealliance/wasmtime/cranelift/docs/langref.rst

 Cretonne textual IL have the ``.cton`` filename extension.

-This reference uses the text format to describe IL semantics but glosses over the details of the lexical and syntactic structure of the test format.
+This reference uses the text format to describe IL semantics but glosses over the finer details of the lexical and syntactic structure of the format.

 Overall structure
 =================